MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - The default implementation can be overridden by implementing the ``LLTRACE_impl.h`` file.

-- An implementation of this API is mapped to **SEGGER SystemView** concepts.
+- An implementation of this API mapped to **SEGGER SystemView** concepts is available.

   - This allow to visualize the different trace directly in **SEGGER SystemView**.